teacher-aj/HeschelCS/topic_00_HTML/README.md

 2. [Set up Google Analytics](https://support.google.com/analytics/answer/1008015?hl=en) and add it to your page.
    > **NOTE:**
    > You must insert a `<script>` tag into your HTML.
    > Each time you update your page, you’ll need to re-upload with GitHub Desktop.
+   > Quick Google Analytics Intro](https://www.youtube.com/watch?v=RL61v47WyHs)

 3. Get at least **5 people** to star your repo on GitHub.
    - Use class time to trade stars/likes with other students.